Esri/arcgis-maps-sdk-java-samples/map/browse-building-floors/README.md

 1. Create a `PortalItem` using the identifier of a floor-aware web map.
 2. Create a map using the portal item.
 3. Create a map view and assign the map to it.
-4. Wait for the map to load and retrieve the map's `floorManager` property.
+4. Wait for the map to load and retrieve the map's `FloorManager`.
-5. Wait for the floor manager to load and retrieve the floor-aware data.
+5. Wait for the floor manager to load and get its list of  `FloorLevel`s.
-6. Set all floors to not visible.
+6. Set all floor levels `isVisible` property to false.
 7. Set only the selected `FloorLevel` to visible using the `isVisible` property of the floor level.
 * **Note:** Manually set the default floor level to the first floor.

 ## Relevant API

+* FloorLevel
 * FloorManager

 ## About the data